Farmer Wants a Wife (American TV series): "Goodbye City...Hello Country"

 Ten young women arrive at the farm to meet Matt, who takes them to see the chickens, revealing Stephanie's secret fear of them.
 Matt's mom takes them around the house, where Josie is openly disgusted by the 19th Century style.
 Matt announces that his neighbor needs a hand collecting chickens.
 Upon arrival Matt announces that this is going to be the first challenge.
 Kanisha and Krista tied with 10 chickens each, and have a "coop off".
 Kanisha finally wins with 14 chickens.
 Josie collects none, saying that it is beneath her, while Stephanie gets four, overcoming her fear of chickens.

 Matt invites everyone for a hayride around the countryside.
 He asks Stephanie and Josie if they really want to be a farmer's wife.
-During the ride, Josie's reply provokes an argument between the girls and when they return she and Kanisha have an argument.
+During the ride, Josie's reply provokes the requisite argument between the girls and when they return she and Kanisha have an argument.

 The girls prepare for the elimination and arguments continue between the other girls and Josie.
 Matt asks the girls (excluding Kanisha because she won the challenge) to stand behind a chicken with their name on it.
 Whoever's chicken does not have an egg underneath it is eliminated.
 Stephanie is ultimately eliminated because she did not fit in.

 Matt decides to spend some alone time with one of the girls and picks Christa to go with him.
 The girls help her prepare for her date with Matt.
 He brings her to a small canopy and a bench and they talk.
 Lisa, Brooke and Amanda toilet paper Matt's truck but are caught by him and Christa.
 She is outraged because they ruined her "almost perfect" date and more arguments arise.